Help! (film): Working title

-Among the original working titles for the film were Beatles Phase II and Eight Arms to Hold You.
-The latter title was printed on the single "Ticket to Ride" as an upcoming film.
-Because of this, the phrase has been used as a title for an album by Veruca Salt and for songs by the Goonies and by the Brittles, a Beatles-pastiche band.
+Among the original working titles for the film were Beatles Phase II and Beatles Two, before Starr suggested Eight Arms to Hold You, which was announced as the official title in mid-March 1965.
+The latter title was printed on the cover artwork of the single "Ticket to Ride" as from the upcoming film.
+Because of this, the phrase has been used as a title for an album by Veruca Salt, and for songs by Goon Squad for the Goonies movie, and by the Brittles, a Beatles-pastiche band.

-Help! was settled on as the film's title in April, leading Lennon to write the song "Help!" that same night.
+By mid-April 1965, the press was already announcing the film would be retitled.
+In an interview, Starr said "We wanted to use Stop the World, We Want to Get On, but I believe that Brando's doing that," though it may have been said in sarcasm.
+Producer Walter Shenson also suggested the title The Day the Clowns Collapsed.
+Help! was settled on as the film's title later in April, after neither Lennon nor McCartney were able to compose a good title song from its previous name.
+Lennon then wrote the song "Help!" that same night.
 The official title was announced on 14 April.
 Aside from Eight Arms to Hold You, this title won over suggestions from Harrison (Who's Been Sleeping in My Porridge) and United Artists producer Walter Shenson (The Day the Clowns Collapsed).
 The Beatles had also suggested High-Heeled Knickers, a play on the title of Tommy Tucker's 1964 hit song "High-Heeled Sneakers".

 Michael Peto photographs

 The photographer Michael Peto was commissioned in 1965 to take still photographs during the making of the film; these became known for their candid and expressive quality.
 During the digitisation of the Michael Peto Collection, which is held by Archive Services, University of Dundee, in 2002, 500 previously unpublished photographs of the Beatles taken during the making of Help! were reported to have been uncovered.
 Now These Days are Gone, a limited edition volume of Peto's photographs focusing on the Beatles images was produced in 2006 with deluxe editions of the book signed by Richard Lester.
 An exhibition of the photographs to mark the book's launch was held at Hoopers Gallery, Clerkenwell, in January 2006.
 Another exhibition of the photographs was held at the University of Dundee in 2007 as part of the university's 40th anniversary celebrations, with the exhibition then moving to the National Conservation Centre, Liverpool.
-In 2011 the photographs were exhibited in Dundee, as part of the Scottish Beatles Weekend, and at the Proud Gallery in Camden.
+In 2011, the photographs were exhibited in Dundee, as part of the Scottish Beatles Weekend, and at the Proud Gallery in Camden.